lkmx/dojo/en/model/type.md

 - [[store|Stores]].
 Software repositories or systems that manage and retrieve data or other software resources.

 - [[plugin|Plug-ins]].
 Software add-ons or modifications that amplify or modify the capabilities of an existing component, be it a platform, tool, service, or store.

-## Interaction

-- [[story|Stories]].
-Concise narratives that outline user experiences and interactions with software, focusing on achieving specific user outcomes.

-- [[process|Processes]].
-Structured sequences of actions facilitate stakeholders' creation, deployment, and use of software.

-- [[soft-skills|Soft Skills]].
-Essential interpersonal abilities that enhance communication, collaboration, and problem-solving in technology environments.